Embroidered States Artwork

 Perfect For: A gardener, vintage buff, nature-lover, or admirer of cottage style.

-Make It Say Christmas: Choose a winter-blooming plant image and back the glass with holiday colors.
+How to Make It Say Christmas: Choose a winter-blooming plant image and back the glass with holiday colors.

-This gift gives new meaning to being in the doghouse.
+This holiday gift gives new meaning to being in the doghouse.
 Start with an inexpensive 4x6-inch frame.
 Choose a house-shape version, or use cardstock to make the roof.
 Cover with patterned paper.
 Team two heart cutouts with a rectangle to form the dog bone nameplate.
 Finish with adhesive letters, a bow, and a brad.

 Perfect For: A dog-lover.

-Make It Say Christmas: Add a tiny Santa's sleigh cutout to the roof, or use Christmas paper to adorn the frame.
+How to Make It Say Christmas: Add a tiny Santa's sleigh cutout to the roof, or use Christmas paper to adorn the frame.
 Select a photo of your recipient's pet dressed in Christmas finery.

 In a bowl, add an organic skin oil, such as macadamia nut oil, to coarse Dead Sea salt, stirring to saturate the salts.
 Saturated salts should be neither runny nor dry.
 Add a few drops of lavender oil and mix well.
 Scoop into individual containers.
 Top with a pinch of lavender flowers, and seal with a cork or other topper.
 Wrap and secure a printed or handwritten label around the containers to identify the contents.